awsdocs/aws-codedeploy-user-guide/doc_source/deployments-create-console.md

 1. \(Optional\) In **Deployment description**, enter a description for this deployment\.

-1. \(Optional\) Expand **Override deployment configuration** to choose a deployment configuration to control how traffic is shifted to the Lambda function version that is different from the one specified in the deployment group\.
+1. \(Optional\) Expand **Override deployment configuration** to choose a deployment configuration to control how traffic is shifted to the Amazon EC2 or on\-premises server that is different from the one specified in the deployment group\.

    For more information, see [Working with Deployment Configurations in CodeDeploy](deployment-configurations.md)\.